 As noted earlier, net position may serve over time as a useful indicator of an entity's financial position.
-In the case of YCIPTA, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$1,404,058 at the close of the most recent fiscal year.
+In the case of YCIPTA, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$870,706 at the close of the most recent fiscal year.

 The largest portion of YCIPTA's net position reflect the investment in capital assets, net of related debt.
-Most of the investment in capital assets is comprised of buses, vans, and other vehicles totaling \$2,108,261.
-Other investment in capital assets includes furniture and equipment, leasehold improvements, and infrastructure, totaling \$818,446.
+Most of the investment in capital assets is comprised of buses, vans, and other vehicles totaling \$1,000,437.
+Other investment in capital assets includes furniture and equipment, leasehold improvements, and infrastructure, totaling \$423,806.

-• The balance in unrestricted net position for the fiscal year ended June 30, 2016 was \$185,308 of which \$718,102 was attributable to operations for the year ending June 30, 2016.
-Net investments in capital assets increased by \$712,015 of which was attributable to a combination of depreciation expense and the acquisition of assets during the year ending June 30, 2016.
+The balance in unrestricted net position for the fiscal year ended June 30, 2017 was (\$553,536) of which a negative amount of \$533,352 was attributable to operations for the year ending June 30, 2017.
+Net investments in capital assets decreased by \$163,468 if which was attributable to a combination of depreciation expense during the year ending June 30, 2017.